 Simplicity Without Sacrificing Power

-Our design philosophy:
+The design philosophy:

 - Progressive disclosure reveals features as needed